Where are they now? The Spurs side from Poch’s first pre-season friendly

 RW: Andros Townsend

 Townsend was loaned out nine times by Tottenham before eventually breaking into the first team as an inconsistent winger who occasionally scored wonder goals.

-Since leaving Spurs, he’s spent time at Newcastle United and Crystal Palace as an inconsistent winger who occasionally scores wonder goals.
+Since leaving Spurs, he’s spent time at Newcastle United, Crystal Palace and Everton as an inconsistent winger who occasionally scores wonder goals.

 It seems strange thinking that Lennon played under Pochettino at Spurs, but it didn’t last very long.

 Midway through Pochettino’s first season in charge, Lennon was loaned out to Everton, who he then joined permanently before moving to Burnley in January 2018.

 The former England international enjoyed two spells at Turf Moor, with time at Kayserispor in the Turkish Super Lig sandwiched in between.
 He announced his retirement in November.

 “Now I’m very excited for this next chapter in my life and spending a lot more time with my loved ones,” he posted in a statement.

 “There is so much I want to do and give back with all my experience and experiences on and off the pitch and will be doing so in the near future.”